-Luangwa River Camp was built by a young English couple, Barry and Tara, who arrived in Zambia in 2001 with a host of ideas and huge enthusiasm, and the determination to carry them through.
-Their experiences were chronicled by the BBC TV programme “No Going Back", which followed their day to day lives as they designed, built and furnished the lodge.
-Six years later, and Luangwa River Lodge is a beautiful contemporary lodge set under shady trees on the banks of the Luangwa River and run by a friendly and competent management and staff team.
-In April 2011 the management of Luangwa River Camp was taken over by Robin Pope Safaris and included in their portfolio of properties.
+Luangwa River Camp was built by a young English couple, Barry and Tara, who arrived in Zambia in 2001 with ...... a host of ideas and huge enthusiasm.
+Their experiences were chronicled by the BBC TV programme ‘No Going Back’, which followed their day-to-day lives as they designed, built and furnished the lodge.
+The result, set under shady trees on the banks of the Luangwa River, was the contemporary Luangwa River Lodge.
+In April 2011 the management was taken over by Robin Pope Safaris, and the lodge renamed Luangwa River Camp.

-Directions: From Mfuwe Airport, it’s a 90-minute slow, meandering drive to the crossing point (the Luangwa Wafwa lagoon), and then a quick boat or vehicle trip across the river depending on the water levels.
+- From Mfuwe Airport, it’s a slow, 90-minute meandering drive through South Luangwa National Park to the crossing point on the Luangwa Wafwa lagoon.
+From here, you’ll have a quick boat or vehicle transfer across the river, depending on the water levels.